Société Honoraire de Français

 Q: What can SHF members wear at graduation?

 A: The SHF red, white and blue honor cord is a typical adornment to a graduating SHF member.
 As per the by-laws in the SHF national constitution, the SHF honor cord may be worn by all SHF student members at graduation.
 However, this does not prohibit an SHF chapter from creating their own local by-laws in which the SHF honor cord is worn by a designated group of SHF members (i.e- AP/ Honors students, etc.).
+Also, individual schools may have policies as to what adornments can be worn at graduation.

 Q: Can a student who discontinues the study of French wear a cord at graduation?